 Veeam

-TrueNAS Unified Storage appliances are certified Veeam-ready and can be used to handle demanding backup requirements for file and VM backup.
+TrueNAS Unified Storage appliances are certified Veeam-ready and can be used to handle demanding file and VM backup requirements.
 These certification tests measure the speed and effectiveness of the data storage repository using a testing methodology defined by Veeam for full backups, full restores, synthetic full backups, and instant VM recovery from within the Veeam Backup & Replication environment.
-With the ability to seamlessly scale to petabytes of raw capacity, high-performance networking and cache, and all-flash options, TrueNAS appliances are the ideal choice for large and small Veeam Backup & Replication repositories.
+With the ability to seamlessly scale to petabytes of raw capacity, high-performance networking and cache, and all-flash options, TrueNAS appliances are ideal for large and small Veeam Backup & Replication repositories.

 This article discusses some of the best practices when deploying TrueNAS with Veeam, the specific considerations users must be aware of, and some tips to help with performance.
 The focus is on capabilities native to TrueNAS.
-Fore more information on using and optimizing Veeam deployments, users are encouraged to also review relevant Veeam documentation such as what is found in the Veeam help center and Veeam best practices articles.
+For more information on using and optimizing Veeam deployments, we encourage you to review relevant Veeam documentation, such as the Veeam help center and Veeam best practices articles.

-When deploying TrueNAS with Veeam users should prepare the following:
+When deploying TrueNAS with Veeam, prepare the following:

 - Veeam Backup & Replication dedicated server - either physical or VM